openstack/training-guides/doc/upstream-training/git.rst

   sudo apt-get install git

-For distributions like Redhat, Fedora 21 or earlier, or Centos open a terminal and type::
+For distributions like RedHat, Fedora 21 or earlier, or CentOS open a terminal and type::

   sudo yum install git